taiojia/playback/README.md

   * Fix Horizon memcached server single point
   * Split the templates to a single module
   * User can define the rabbit user
+  * JSON RPC API has been deprecated in mitaka